-- Set street and sidewalk widths to lower values (resulting in less overlapping streets).
+- Set the street and sidewalk widths to lower values (resulting in less overlapping streets).

 - Manually clean up the street network after import by combining or removing nearby crossings or parallel streets.

-The following screen shots show an example of unconnected graph nodes before and after cleaning:
+The following images show an example of unconnected graph nodes before and after cleaning: